tinhnn/CAN_HW/README.md

 0_H  <===> 1_H

-Open two terminal windows and enter the following commands in the Windows to test can fd protocol.
+On Pi open two terminal windows and enter the following commands in the Windows to test can fd protocol.
 ```bash
 #send data
 pi@raspberrypi:~/CAN_HW/CAN_APP $ python can_transmit.py